Dealing with government agencies

 Official Information Act 1982, s 20

 Note: The government publishes a Directory of Official Information, which lists all central government bodies alphabetically along with the types of information each one holds.
-You can find the directory at the Ministry of Justice website, here (or go to: www.justice.govt.nz and search “Directory”).
+Go to www.justice.govt.nz and search “Directory”.

 Making an official information request